- Called: 1999

-Sara Beecham is a Barrister at Five Paper Chambers specialising in Employment Law and Property Law and seen as a leading housing junior in legal directories consistently for the last seven years.
+Sara Beecham is a Barrister at Five Paper specialising in Employment Law and Property Law.
+She is seen as a leading housing junior in The Legal 500 and Chambers and Partners.

 Sara is instructed by a number of top ranked Social Housing solicitors and directly by numerous local authorities and private registered providers.

 Sara Beecham has a particular interest in matters involving Equality Act 2010 and Human Rights Act 1998 challenges.
 Last year she appeared as junior counsel in the Supreme Court in Akerman-Livingstone v Aster Communities Limited, now the leading case on the approach to discrimination defences to possession claims.
 Sara has a wealth of experience in anti-social behaviour proceedings (possession and injunctions) and matters involving security of tenure, succession, tenancy fraud and disrepair.

 Sara also has considerable experience in employment law acting for local authorities and private clients in both the tribunal and before the Employment Appeal Tribunal on matters including unfair and wrongful dismissal, all strands of discrimination and victimisation, TUPE and redundancy.